 Dr Anna Birney, Forum for the Future

 Anna is the Director of the School of System Change at Director of learning at Forum for the Future.
 She has nearly two decades of experience of designing and facilitating systems change processes for sustainability.
 She has worked on a wide range of issues and sectors, including a seven year Education Systems Change programme, the Marine CoLAB and Forum for the Futures projects around Sustainable Nutrition and Climate Change.
 She also coaches organisations with their systems change strategy development including Unilever, Calouste Gulbenkian Foundation, Innovate UK and WWF-UK.
 In 2016 she launched the School of System Change, which is seeking to build an international learning community of change makers.
 Anna is the author of Cultivating Systems Change: A Practitioners Companion (2014).

-Anna presents at 09:35, 25 June: Food waste and systems change
+Anna presents at 09:35, 25 June: Why we need to consider systems change

 Rob Passmore, FRSA, has served as the Deputy Managing Director of Saatchi & Saatchi's European Internet Division.
 He has operated as CEO/Commercial Director in a range of digital businesses, including Momondo, which recently sold to Priceline for $500m.
 Operating as Commercial Director for social enterprise openDemocracy, he raised $5m from the Ford Foundation.
 He has started (and failed) in a range of start-ups and has taken multiple businesses from "idea on an envelope" through to £15m+ turnover.
 For the last five years, he has refocused his commercial skills onto environmental challenges.
 He is CEO of Smarter Carbon, Commercial Lead for the Biosphere Foundation, and serves on the Board of One Northern Devon.